natiginfo/algo-and-data/src/content/part3.md

 n(n-1) / 4 = O(n^2)

 Which means we are still spending quadratic time.
-The reason why insertation sort is so *inefficient* is that it does not remove the inversions efficiently enough.
+The reason why insertion sort is so *inefficient* is that it does not remove the inversions efficiently enough.
 If we want to create a better sorting algorithm, we have to design it in such a way, that it can remove multiple inversions *at the same time*.
 In practice, the algorithm should be able to move the element from the wrong position to the other side of the array *efficiently*.

 ## Sorting in O(n log n)